ENG 090 Introduction to College Writing

 ENG 312 Studies in the Short Story (4)

 Examines the short story as a literary genre.
 The emphasis is on interpretation, though selections may vary each semester.
 Literary questions provide the occasion for students to develop reading and writing skills and to explore how literature and composition interact.
-Meets new General Education Humanities requirement.
+Meets General Education Humanities requirement.

 ENG 320 Recent American Poetry (4)